henrydwright/website/content/articles/arm64-assembly-part-1.md

 ### Procedure Call Standard (AAPCS)
 Our ideal processor has no idea what a function is - it only knows registers and instructions.
 Indeed, functions are an abstract concept used to make programming easier by allowing us to divide up our programs into smaller chunks with defined behaviour - we send parameters into the code, some work gets done, and the result comes out the other end.

 As a result, we need a way of defining how functions will work including how to call a function.
-This part is called the [Procedure Call Standard](https://developer.arm.com/documentation/102374/0102/Procedure-Call-Standard).
-Windows follows this for the most part but a useful summary of all parts and any differences in Windows is documented at: [Overview of ARM64 ABI conventions](https://learn.microsoft.com/en-us/cpp/build/arm64-windows-abi-conventions?view=msvc-170).
+This part is called the [Procedure Call Standard (the link takes you to the arm64 version)](https://developer.arm.com/documentation/102374/0102/Procedure-Call-Standard).
+Windows follows the Arm defaults for the most part, but a useful summary of all parts and any differences in Windows is documented at: [Overview of ARM64 ABI conventions](https://learn.microsoft.com/en-us/cpp/build/arm64-windows-abi-conventions?view=msvc-170).

 We'll learn more as we go, but for now we need to know: